Jeanette Bronée, Well-Being Culture Strategist.

 I help leaders perform at their best, avoid burnout and create a healthy work-culture by nourishing themselves and their teams.
 The Path For Life method is designed to help companies and their people perform better with self-care.
 With food-knowledge, mindfulness and habit-shifting we can create change that has impact on our lives, our health and our work, because nourishment is so much more than just nutrition.
 To create sustainable success we need to shift from survival mode to performance mode.

 Care is the new currency.
-We tend to think time is the most important currency and we hack time by abandoning our self-care to save time.
-However, self-care is how we work better and therefore save time.
-To achieve ideal personal and organizational health, it is essential to make self-care the foundation for how we perform–at work, at home and on the go.
-However this is not only about how we spend our time, it’s about how we use our attention to do work that matters.
+We tend to think time is the most important currency, and we hack time by abandoning our self-care to save time.
+However, self-care is how we work better and, therefore, save time.
+To achieve ideal personal and organizational health, it is essential to make self-care the foundation for how we perform—at work, at home, and on the go.
+However, this is not only about how we spend our time; it’s about how we use our attention to do work that matters.

 Why self-care matters:

-We struggle, because the first thing we leave behind on a busy day is ourselves and our self-care, even our basic needs for sustenance and our longing for feeling nourished.
+We struggle because the first thing we leave behind on a busy day is ourselves and our self-care, even our basic needs for sustenance and our longing for feeling nourished.

 SEE MY SPEAKER REEL: